OnJazz/SimpleGoogleCalculatrice/README.md

 ### Run Front-End
 To run Front-End, first go in the folder :open_file_folder: ./SimpleGoogleCalculatriceFront.
-Install the node dependencies by running
+Install the node dependencies by running in a cmd
 ```bash
 npm i
 ```
-then run it by running
+then run it by running in a cmd
 ```bash
 ng serve -o
 ```
 ### Run Back-End
 To run Back-End, first go in the folder :open_file_folder: ./SimpleGoogleCalculatriceBack.
-Install the node dependencies by running
+Install the node dependencies by running in a cmd
 ```bash
 npm i
 ```
-then run it by running
+then run it by running in a cmd
 ```bash
 npm run dev
 ```